cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

    ExtValueEKU = [ + int / oid ] / int
 ~~~~~~~~~~~

 * subjectAltName. extensionValue is encoded as an array of (int, any) pairs where each pair encodes a general name (see {{GN}}).
 If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.
+In addition to the general names defined in {{RFC5280}}, the hardwareModuleName type of otherName has been given its own int due to its mandatory use in IEEE 802.1AR.
 ~~~~~~~~~~~
    GeneralNames = [ + ( int, any ) ] / text
 ~~~~~~~~~~~